ansarkdev/anti-recoil-universal/README.md

 You will be banned on games with decent anti-cheats (Apex, Valorant, etc.).
 This script currently lacks any hardware spoofing or bypasses.
 Use this only for testing or on games with basic protection.

+*THIS SCRIPT ONLY CONTROLS vertical recoil.* For most games you only need to control the first 10 - 15 bullets anyways which is mostly vertical only.
+In very rare occasions do u spray indefinitely.
+So this is perfect for that.

 </details>

 <details>